GSA/digitalgov.gov/content/post/2013-07-29-how-to-create-open-structured-content.md

 date: 2013-07-29 3:09:49 -0400
 title: 'How to Create Open, Structured Content'
 summary: 'Structured content refers to the concept of organizing and treating digital content like data.
-It’sa way of publishing content as modular, discrete pieces of information that are tagged with machine-readable descriptions.
+It’s a way of publishing content as modular, discrete pieces of information that are tagged with machine-readable descriptions.
 Structured content has the potential to transform how people find, understand, share, and use government information.
 Why Structured Content Matters Most digital content'
 authors: [rflagg]
 categories:
   - Content